 How much should you save into your pension?

 The simple answer to how much you should save into your pension is as much as you can afford, without leaving yourself financially overstretched.
 This amount will be different for everyone, but the more you can put away, the greater the chance you’ll be able to enjoy a comfortable retirement.

 Some experts suggest that halving your age and then paying this percentage of your monthly wage into your pension each month for the remainder of your working life is a good goal to aim for.
 That means if, for example, you’re currently aged 55, you should try to put away 27.5% of your income before it’s taxed each month until you retire.
 If you’re earning £2,500 a month, that means you should ideally aim to pay £687.50 of this a month into your pension (27.5% of £2,500.)

-You can learn more about how much you should save for retirement.
+You can learn more about how much you should be putting away in our article How much should I save for retirement?.
 Bear in mind that the amount you can pay into a pension and earn tax relief on is capped each year, known as your Annual Allowance (this is currently £40,000).
 There’s also a Lifetime Allowance, which is the total amount you can save into your pension without being hit by a tax charge.
 In the current 2020/21 tax year, which finishes on April 5, 2021, the Lifetime Allowance is £1,073,100 and it is due to rise to £1,078,900 at the start of the 2021/22 tax year.
 Find out more about pension allowances in our article Understanding your pension allowances.